santhanuv/srotas/docs/content/docs/configuration/steps/http.md

 > The template for the `body` field should follow the Go text/template format.

 #### Store

 A map where the key is the variable name, and the value is an `expr` expression.
 The `response` variable holds the HTTP response body and can be used only within the same HTTP step.

 #### Validations

 - `status_code` specifies the expected HTTP status code.
 - `asserts` is a list of `expr` expressions that validate the response body.
 These expressions have access to all variables and the `response` variable and must return a boolean value.

 > [!NOTE]
 > `store` captures response data after the request completes.

 ### HTTP Request Template

 When it comes to defining the HTTP request body, Srotas uses Go’s built-in `text/template` syntax.
 This lets you create a template that mixes static JSON with dynamic data.
 You can define inline templates or reference external files, and you have full control over how the final JSON is generated.
+When specifying the request template in a file, ensure that the main template is defined using {{define "request"}} ... {{end}}.
+This template is used as the HTTP request body.

 **Learning Go Template Syntax**

 If you're new to Go templates, follow these resources in order to get familiar with the syntax: